yolao/ornithopter.io/README.md

 By default Ornithopter.io routes by {controller}/{action}/{param1}/{param2} and so on and so forth.
-Printing the internal methods io::help() and io::route() should be useful to developers looking to get started with understanding framework behavior.
+Printing the internal methods io::help() and io::route() should be useful those looking to get started with understanding Ornithopter.

 The default controller is **home.php** with the default action being **index** which you can see in the demo application controller.
 Ornithopter will look for before() and after() methods to run respectively according to routing.
 For example;

-//yoursite.com/project/list
+### //yoursite.com/project/list
  * Would route to the **project.php** controller
  * Would invoke the before_list() method if it exists
  * Would invoke the get_list() method for a HTTP GET request